huangkaiw3n/ActivitySim/ReadmeProject.txt

 Magnetometer:
 Detection of motion is done using the magnetometer values.
 Using the x and y values of the magnetometer, a running average of the x and y values are tracked and compared with the current x and y values.
 A deviation of the x and y values that is larger than our threshold would indicate there is motion (isPhoneMoving).

 If the phone was not moving completely for A seconds, then the isMagStillForDuration would be true.
-If the phone was moving continuosly for B seconds, then isMagStillForDuration would be false.
+If the phone was moving continuously for B seconds, then isMagStillForDuration would be false.
 Otherwise, if the phone was fluctuating between still and movement for C seconds, isMagstillForDuration would be false and isFluctuating will be true.

 Location Service:
 Using purely gps data received, the user's speed is calculated using the distance and time between consecutive readings.
 The speed data provided by the GPS is not used as it is less accurate.
 Distance calculation is done by converting the Lat Lons to a flat coordinate system (SVY21), then calculating the distance between the 2 coordinates.
 The conversion is done using the library here https://github.com/cgcai/SVY21.
 When the speed exceeds a threshold, isOnVehicle is set to true.
 However, when speed falls below the threshold, isOnVehicle is not set to false until D seconds later.
-This is to accomodate the times when the vehicle is stationary.
+This is to accommodate the times when the vehicle is stationary.

 Light Sensor:
-The light sensor data is used to determine whetehr the user is outdoor or indoor when IDLE is detected.
+The light sensor data is used to determine whether the user is outdoor or indoor when IDLE is detected.
 Currently, a small running average of the 7 latest lux values are taken and compared with a threshold value E to determine outdoors or indoors, setting the boolean, isLowLight.

 Main Algorithm:
 At startup, the app is allowed to run for 70 seconds before deciding the first state.
 After that, the main algo function is called every 2 seconds.
 The format of the main algo function is a state machine.